Acquired Laryngeal Paralysis

 Dancing Doberman Disease

-This neuromuscular disease affects Doberman Pinschers of either sex, 6 mo to 7 yr old.
+Dancing Doberman disease is a neuromuscular disease that affects Doberman Pinschers of either sex, 6 mo to 7 yr old, and is likely inherited in an autosomal recessive pattern.
 Initially, affected dogs intermittently flex the hip and stifle of one pelvic limb while standing.
 Within several months, most dogs alternately flex and extend both pelvic limbs in a dance-like fashion.
 They often prefer to sit rather than stand.
 The condition slowly progresses to mild paraparesis, decreased proprioception, and atrophy of the gastrocnemius muscles.
 The thoracic limbs are not affected.
-The etiology is unknown.
 Pathologic changes have been reported in pelvic limb muscles as well as peripheral nerves, and whether this is a primary muscle or nerve disease remains to be clarified.
 There is no treatment, and signs do not resolve.
 However, the disease usually does not result in severe disability and does not appear to be painful.

 Distal Denervating Disease

-This common polyneuropathy of dogs in the UK has not been reported elsewhere.
+Distal denervating disease is a common polyneuropathy of dogs in the UK that has not been reported elsewhere.
 The cause is unknown.
 Any age and breed of dog may be affected.
 The onset of signs varies from a few days to several weeks.
 There is progressive tetraparesis, hyporeflexia, and atrophy of proximal skeletal muscles.
 Sensory deficits are not apparent.
 Electrodiagnostic evaluation typically shows denervation of limb muscles, relatively normal nerve conduction velocity, and markedly reduced amplitude of M waves.
 Peripheral nerve biopsies are usually normal, but examination of intramuscular nerves may be diagnostic; distal intramuscular axons degenerate with collateral axonal sprouting.
-Treatment is supportive, and the prognosis is excellent with recovery in 4–6 wk.
+Treatment is supportive, and the prognosis is excellent, with recovery in 4–6 wk.
 Relapse has not been reported.

 Distal Polyneuropathy of Rottweilers

-Disease is characterized by paraparesis that slowly progresses to tetraparesis, hyporeflexia, and muscle atrophy.
+Distal polyneuropathy of Rottweilers is characterized by paraparesis that slowly progresses to tetraparesis, hyporeflexia, and muscle atrophy.
+The clinical course can be progressive or can wax and wane.
 Male and female Rottweilers 1–4 yr old have been affected.
 The cause is unknown.
 Electrodiagnostic testing shows denervation in distal muscles of the limbs and decreased motor nerve conduction velocity.
 Nerve biopsy changes consist of axonal necrosis and demyelination, often with infiltrates of macrophages, most severe in distal nerve fibers.
 Prognosis is poor, although some dogs may temporarily improve with corticosteroid treatment.

 Idiopathic Facial Paralysis

-This common disorder results in unilateral or bilateral paresis or paralysis of the facial muscles in dogs and cats.
+Idiopathic facial paralysis is a common disorder that results in unilateral or bilateral paresis or paralysis of the facial muscles in dogs and cats.
 Cocker Spaniels, Pembroke Welsh Corgis, Boxers, English Setters, and domestic longhaired cats are at increased risk.
 There is acute onset of unilateral or bilateral inability to blink, drooping ear, drooping upper lip, and drooling from the corner of the mouth.
 Facial sensation (mediated via the trigeminal nerve) remains intact.
 Diagnosis is based on clinical features and exclusion of other causes of facial paralysis, including ear disease, trauma, and brain-stem lesions.
 Pathologic findings consist of degeneration of myelinated axons in the facial nerve.
 There is no inflammation.
 The cause is unknown, and there is no specific treatment.
-Artificial tears are often helpful in preventing corneal damage.
+Artificial tears often help prevent corneal damage.
 Partial improvement may occur in a few weeks, but persistent dysfunction is common.

-(see Lameness in Horses: Stringhalt in Horses) Stringhalt in horses is characterized by brisk, involuntary flexion of one or both pelvic limbs during the protraction phase of the gait.
+(Also see Stringhalt in Horses.)
+Stringhalt in horses is characterized by brisk, involuntary flexion of one or both pelvic limbs during the protraction phase of the gait.
 Severity ranges from a mild jerk in the limb to flexion so severe that the affected horse can hardly walk.
 There may be atrophy of the muscles in the distal aspect of the affected limb(s).
-Stringhalt is seen in 2 forms.
+Stringhalt is seen in two forms.
 Ordinary or classic stringhalt is seen sporadically throughout the world, usually as a unilateral problem in individual horses.
 The cause is unknown.
-Some cases resolve spontaneously, while long digital extensor tenectomy is effective in others.
+Some cases resolve spontaneously, whereas long digital extensor tenectomy is effective in others.